-The aging water infrastructure has been added to your bookmarks.
+The aging water infrastructure has been saved

 Water pipes in most US cities are more than 50 years old, and some even double that age—leading to major health concerns and enormous costs from main breaks.
 Tanya Ott spoke with Patricia Buckley about the water infrastructure’s “hidden crisis,” and from where the money to prevent it will come.